MindsApplied/Minds_AI_EEG_Filter/README.md

-# MindsAI Filter for EEG Documentation
+# Minds AI Filter for EEG Documentation

 *Your* Minds AI Signal Filter relies on sensor fusion to recognize the physics of true brain signal and, in turn, filter out artifacts and supress noise.